-12. Emphasizes the need to strengthen the coordination and interrelationship between the Committee and its subcommittees, assisted by the Office for Outer Space Affairs, in addressing agenda items in a comprehensive, cross-cutting manner, combining scientific, technical, legal and policy dimensions, and to foster through its agendas the use and utility of space as a driver of global sustainable development towards 2030 and beyond;
+12. Emphasizes the need to strengthen the coordination and interrelationship between the Committee and its subcommittees, assisted by the Office for Outer Space Affairs, in addressing agenda items in a comprehensive, cross-cutting manner, combining scientific, technical, legal and policy dimensions, and, inter alia, to foster through [its]/[their respective] agendas the use and utility of space as a driver of global sustainable development towards 2030 and beyond;

 [13.
-[Note: option 1] Notes the unique role of the Office for Outer Space Affairs in supporting the Committee and its subsidiary bodies, in its capacity as secretariat to those bodies, and in carrying out capacity-building activities in the field of space science and technology and their application, [regulatory frameworks and mechanisms for emerging spacefaring nations]/[international space law], policy and space-related institutional capacity-building, in an integrated and targeted manner, and in cooperation with Member States, international intergovernmental and non-governmental organizations and industry and private sector entities, [the Office needs adequate financial and human resources to fulfil its mandates to fully support Member States] [and, in this regard, calls upon the Secretary-General to consider, within existing resources, ways to return the budget of the Office to 2010-2011 levels];]
+[Note: option 1] Notes the unique role of the Office for Outer Space Affairs in supporting the Committee and its subsidiary bodies, in its capacity as secretariat to those bodies, and in carrying out capacity-building activities in the field of space science and technology and their application, [regulatory frameworks and mechanisms for emerging spacefaring nations]/[international space law], policy and space related institutional capacity building, in an integrated and targeted manner, and in close cooperation with Member States, international intergovernmental and non-governmental organizations and industry and private sector entities, [the Office needs adequate financial and human resources to fulfil its mandates to fully support Member States] [and, in this regard, calls upon the Secretary-General to consider, within existing resources of the United Nations, ways to return the budget of the Office to 2010-2011 levels];]

 [13.
-[Note: option 2] [Notes the unique role of the Committee, its subsidiary bodies and the Office for Outer Space Affairs, in its capacity as the secretariat to those bodies, and their contribution to implementing the present resolution, and calls upon the Secretary-General to consider way to reprioritize resources in this regard;]
+[Note: option 2] [Notes the unique role of the Committee, its subsidiary bodies and the Office for Outer Space Affairs, in its capacity as the secretariat to those bodies, and their contribution to implementing the present resolution, and calls upon the Secretary-General to consider ways to [reprioritize]/[allocate] resources in this regard to enable the Committee to fulfil its mandate to fully support its member States;]